Rakesh550/UniqueVistors/README.md

 To test the app use this public ip 51.120.245.172 in different devices.

-Feel free to reach me for any questions -  Thanks for this exciting assignment.
+Feel free to reach me for any questions -  Thanks for this exciting assignment